chitwansaharia/Machine-Learning/README.md

 ## Bias-Variance Analysis on Regression Problems

 Implementing Regularized Linear Regression to predict the amount of water ﬂowing out of a dam using the change of water level in a reservoir and diagnostics of debugging learning algorithms and examining the eﬀects of bias v.s. variance.

+## Spam Classifier using Support Vector Machines

+Implemented Email Spam Classifier using Support Vector Machines with linear as well as gaussian kernels.